-- 1. Passed the University Foundation Certificate; or - 2.
-Passed the Year 13 National Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English and having studied Vosa VakaViti up to Year 10/Form 4 level or higher; or - 3.
-Passed any examination deemed by the University to be equivalent to the University Foundation Education Certificate. - 4.
-Mature Student Admission: Individuals may be admitted as mature students if - They are over 21 years old; and - The Senate or its delegate determines that they will likely complete the Diploma programme successfully based on their academic background and work experience; and - They pass any course(s) or examination(s) that may be required by Senate or its delegate on a case-by-case basis.
+- 1. A pass in the University Foundation Certificate; or - 2.
+A pass in the Year 13 National Examination with an aggregate of at least 200 marks in 4 subjects with a minimum of 50% in English and having studied Vosa VakaViti up to Year 10/Form 4 level or higher; or - 3.
+A pass in any examination deemed by the University to be equivalent to the University Foundation Education Certificate. - 4.
+Mature Student Admission: Individuals may be admitted as mature students if - a.
+They are over 21 years old; and - b.
+The Senate or its delegate determines that they will likely complete the Diploma programme successfully based on their academic background and work experience; and - c.
+They pass any course(s) or examination(s) that may be required by Senate or its delegate on a case-by-case basis.

-Code Title Credit Points ITK101 Listening and Speaking iTaukei Language 15 ITK102 Reading and Writing iTaukei Language 15 LLC101 English for Academic Purposes 15 ITC100 Information Technology for the Workplace 15 HIC111/ Spoken Hindi for Beginners/ ITK111 Spoken iTaukei Language for Beginners 15
+Course Title Credit Points

+ITK101 Listening and Speaking iTaukei Language 15

+ITK102 Reading and Writing iTaukei Language 15

+LLC101 English for Academic Purposes 15

+ITC100 Information Technology for the Workplace 15

+HIC111Spoken Hindi for Beginners/

+ITK111 Spoken iTaukei Language for Beginners 15

-UUU100 Social Research Methods 15 UUU200 Contemporary Fiji 15 ITK201 Language in Cultural Context 15 ITK202 iTaukei Ceremonies, Protocol and Oral Traditions 15 ITK203 Reading and Writing iTaukei Language II 15 ITK204 Expressive and Performing Arts in iTaukei Culture 15 ITK205 iTaukei History and Movement 15 ITK300 Research Project /Independent Research 15 ITK302 Vanua: Land and the People 15 ITK304 Teaching and Learning iTaukei Literature 15 ITK309 Creating Information Texts in Vosa VakaViti 15
+UUU100 Social Research Methods 15

+UUU200 Contemporary Fiji 15

+ITK201 Language in Cultural Context 15

+ITK202 iTaukei Ceremonies, Protocol and Oral Traditions 15 ITK203 Reading and Writing iTaukei Language II 15 ITK204 Expressive and Performing Arts in iTaukei Culture 15 ITK205 iTaukei History and Movement 15 ITK300 Research Project /Independent Research 15 ITK302 Vanua: Land and the People 15 ITK304 Teaching and Learning iTaukei Literature 15 ITK309 Creating Information Texts in Vosa VakaViti 15